 Evasion of Tax Revenues

 Pirated materials are taxed only when they are sold through retail channels.
 If not, no tax revenue is gotten from pirated items.
 For instance, in the case when a video was downloaded with no tax charged when it ought to be, as dictated by standard tax laws, no revenue will be generated.
 Funds available by the taxing government to spend are reduced by loss in tax revenue.

 Electronic piracy involves a person downloading intellectual property from the Internet and then engaging in illegal redistributions to other individuals at zero cost to the downloading party.

 This form of piracy reduces the value of the product by increasing the level of supply.
 Though the real value of the product has dropped, the absolute cost to the copyright isn’t altered.
 However, the relative cost has increased.
-This leads to a lost revenue for the copyright holder, who might not have much resources to produce extra products.
+This leads to lost revenue for the copyright holder, who might not have many resources to produce extra products.

 Piracy And The Law

 Piracy, of any form, is an intellectual property theft which is a crime.
 If a person is charged by the Federal Bureau of Investigation with one of the different forms of piracy at the request of the copyright holder, the indictment will be taken in a court of law.

 If you notice an illegal reproduction of your products, you should speak to a business attorney who can help file take the necessary steps to stop the criminal act.

 How Can Piracy Be Reduced?

 Firstly, you can utilize methods to discourage software piracy, such as changes to how you distribute software to make it more difficult to download by cheap workers.
 Businesses need to develop techniques to discover and enforce intellectual property rights in the software.